-By studying for the GCSE in 'Built Environment: Constructing the Built Environment' pathway, you will develop two practical skills.
+By studyingthis qualification, you will develop two practical skills.
 Those available are wood, tiling and electrical.

 In addition to these practical skills, you will gain other Built Environment skills including interpreting technical sources of information, costing and planning.

 Unit 1: Safety and Security in Construction.